 Students who have completed a bachelor's degree from an accredited college or university, other than Johnson University, may earn a second bachelor's degree at Johnson University.
-Degrees that include a professional major will require 24 credit hours of Bible & Theology courses, 2 credit hours of Chapel, 3 credit hours of Restoration History, 3 credit hours of Senior Capstone Seminar, and the required courses for the professional major (30+ credits).
+Degrees that include a professional major will require 24 credit hours of Bible & Theology courses, 3 credit hours of Senior Capstone Seminar, and the required courses for the professional major (30+ credits).
 If the student's previous bachelor's degree included 12 or more credit hours of foreign language, the student will receive a Bachelor of Arts; otherwise, the student will receive the Bachelor of Science.
 Degrees that include a professional minor will include the normal 33-credit Bible & Theology Major, 2 credit hours of Chapel, 3 credit hours of Restoration History, 3 credit hours of Senior Capstone Seminar, and the required courses for the professional minor (18+ credits).
 The following courses are required for the second bachelor's degree that incorporates a professional major:

 BIBL 1103 Orientation to Old Testament 3

 BIBL 1203 Orientation to New Testament 3

 THEO 1303 Orientation to Theology 3

 THEO 2303 Biblical Interpretation 3

 BIBL 2xxx, 3xxx choose one Old Testament Study or Exegesis course 3

-BIBL 2xxx, 3xxx choose one New Testament Study or Exegesis course e 3
+BIBL 2xxx, 3xxx choose one New Testament Study or Exegesis course 3

 THEO 2xxx, 3xxx choose one Theological Study Course 3

 BIBL 4103 Acts and the Mission of God 3

-HIST 4200 History of the Restoration Movement 3

 HUMN 4200 Senior Capstone Seminar 3

-PRMN 1500 Chapel (1⁄2 credit each term) 2
+PRMN 1500 Chapel (1⁄2 credit each term) 0

 Professional major 30+